derekTurner/Javascript-Games_Fund-23/Block_3/section_1d/dev.md

 ![initial file structure](initialFilestructure.png)

-This shows the dev.md file which will become this document together with the firse image for display.
+This shows the dev.md file which will be available as a place  tpo keep working notes.

 The .devContainer folder contains devcontainer.json which shows that the nature of the container is based on node and typescript.